0xb1b1/public/ssl/ca/README.md

 Also, I occasionally sign third-party services after extensive verification (for a maximum period of 180 days).

 ## Can I trust you?
-**No.** You *cannot* trust anybody with your data.
+**No.** You **cannot** trust anyone with your data.
 Using self-signed certificates, bad actors could perform a MITM (man-in-the-middle) attack.
 Please install a Certificate Authority **only** if you strongly believe the person or people behind it will not do harm.
 As an example of the aforementioned issue, I'd like to introduce you to [the MITM attack of the government of Kazakhstan](https://en.wikipedia.org/wiki/Kazakhstan_man-in-the-middle_attack).
 Please read the Wikipedia article carefully before installing any of my as well as other third-party CAs.

 ## I want you to sign my certificate